'American Idol' singer Clay Aiken to run for Congress in North Carolina

 WINSTON-SALEM, North Carolina Former "American Idol" singer Clay Aiken said on Wednesday he will run for U.S. Congress as a Democrat in his home state of North Carolina, where he once worked as a special education teacher.

-Aiken, 35, is likely to face a tough battle in his efforts to unseat Representative Renee Ellmers, a Tea Party Republican favorite, in the state's conservative 2nd congressional district.
+Aiken, 35, is likely to face a tough battle in his efforts to unseat Representative Renee Ellmers, a Tea Party Republican favourite, in the state's conservative 2nd congressional district.

 The entertainer tried to position himself as a political outsider who wants to change Washington by giving a voice to people in need.